Is Montana rich in natural resources?

 Petroleum

-Montana contains a bit less than 1% of the nation’s total proven crude oil reserves, most of which is located in the Bakken Formation in the northeastern region of the state.
+Montana contains 0.8% of the nation’s total proven crude oil reserves, most of which is located in the Bakken Formation in the northeast.

-The state is the 12th-largest oil producer³ in the United States and the 20th-largest producer of natural gas.
-The state is responsible for about 1 in every 200 barrels produced annually nationwide.
+Montana is the 12th-largest oil producer³ in the United States and the 20th-largest producer of natural gas.

 Agricultural land

-Of Montana’s roughly 94 million acres of land⁴, roughly 60 million acres⁵ (or 2/3 of the entire state) is used for agricultural production, ranking second in the nation to Texas.
-The state is home to roughly 27,000 farms⁶.
+Of Montana’s roughly 94 million acres of land¹⁵, about 58 million acres¹⁵ (or 2/3 of the entire state) is used for agricultural production.
+Montana is home to roughly 27,000 farms⁶ and ranks second in the nation after Texas for agricultural production.

 Rangeland

-Montana’s rangeland is a critical natural resource for many aspects of life across the state.
-Of Montana’s 94 million acres of land, roughly 68 million acres⁷ (70% of the state) are rangeland.
+Montana’s rangeland is a critical natural resource across the state.
+Of its 94 million acres of land, roughly 68 million acres⁷ (70% of the state) are rangeland.

-Montana’s rangelands provide plenty of space for livestock, playing a critical role in the state’s strong agriculture economy.
-However, these open lands also serve as wildlife habitats and provide an abundance of clean air, water, and scenic open spaces.
+Livestock uses a significant portion of Montana’s rangelands.
+However, these open lands also serve as wildlife habitats and provide abundant clean air, water, and scenic open spaces.

-Montana’s vast rangelands have helped garner the state one of its many nicknames – “The Big Sky State”.
+Its vast rangelands have helped Montana earn one of its many nicknames – “The Big Sky State”.

 Timber

-In 2000, timber jobs comprised 28% of Montana’s manufacturing employment and 31% of labor income.
-But 16 years later, those figures had fallen to 13% and 11%, respectively, and timber harvests had fallen from 1.3 billion to 300 million board feet over the same period⁸.
+In the year 2000, timber jobs comprised 28% of Montana’s manufacturing employment and 31% of labor income.
+Sixteen years later, those figures had fallen to 13% and 11%, respectively.
+Timber harvests fell from 1.3 billion to 300 million board feet over the same period⁸.

-Nonetheless, the state has introduced new forest management and burn reduction strategies in recent years, creating a growing amount of wood byproducts and spurring new, sustainable growth in Montana’s timber industry.
+State regulators have since introduced new forest management and burn reduction strategies, creating a growing amount of wood byproducts and spurring new, sustainable timber industry growth.

-Timber production still hasn’t quite caught up to some projected estimates, but it remains a fundamental sector in Montana’s economy, providing 45%⁹ of western Montana’s economic base and 15% of the statewide economic base.
+Timber production hasn’t caught up to the U.S. Forest Service’s projected estimates, but the industry remains fundamental to Montana’s economy.
+Timber production provides 45% of western Montana’s economic base and 15% of the statewide economic base⁹.

 Gold, copper, silver, sapphires, and other minerals

-The Montana gold rush kicked off in 1864 and ever since then, mining has been a fundamental sector of the state’s economy.
+The Montana gold rush kicked off in 1864.
 By the late 1800s, Butte had become the largest copper supplier in the world.
+Since then, mining has been fundamental to the state’s economy.

-Although conservation efforts and market fluctuations have resulted in a waning Montana mining industry over the past 100+ years, mining remains a primary employer and a key source of revenue for the state.
+Conservation efforts and market fluctuations have shrunk Montana’s mining industry over the past 100+ years, but this sector remains a primary employer and a key revenue source for the state.

 Read more: Montana mining – A long story short